Col de la Bonette

 Col de la Bonette (el.
 2715 m) is a high mountain pass in the French Alps, near the border with Italy.
 It is situated within the Mercantour National Park on the border of the departments of Alpes-Maritimes and Alpes-de-Haute-Provence.
-The road over the col is the eight highest paved road in the Alps.
+The road over the col is the eighth highest paved road in the Alps.

 Col de Restefond

 The passage over the Col de la Bonette is often mistakenly referred to as the Col de Restefond, and in the 2008 Tour de France the summit was referred to as the Cime de la Bonette-Restefond.
 Stage 16 of the tour approached the summit from Saint-Étienne-de-Tinée (south-east), and after reaching the Col de la Bonette, took a loop round the Cime de la Bonette reaching the summit of 2802 m, which is the highest point reached by the Tour de France, before re-passing the Col de la Bonette.
 On the descent to Jausiers, the actual Col de Restefond was then passed on the right approximately 1 km from the summit.